corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/app-upgrade-notes.md

 that causes transaction details to be converted to a PDF and sent to a particular printer.
 This would be an inappropriate feature to put into shared business logic, but it makes perfect sense to put into a user-specific app they developed themselves.

-If your flows could benefit from being extended in this way, read “flow-overriding” to learn more.
+If your flows could benefit from being extended in this way, read “[Configuring Responder Flows](flow-overriding.md)” to learn more.

 ### Step 12.
 Possibly update vault state queries

 In Corda 4 queries made on a node’s vault can filter by the relevancy of those states to the node.
 As this functionality does not exist in
 Corda 3, apps will continue to receive all states in any vault queries.
 However, it may make sense to migrate queries expecting just those states relevant to the node in question to query for only relevant states.
-See api-vault-query for more details on how to do this.
-Not doing this may result in queries returning more states than expected if the node is using observer functionality (see “tutorial-observer-nodes”).
+See [API: Vault Query](api-vault-query.md) for more details on how to do this.
+Not doing this may result in queries returning more states than expected if the node is using observer functionality (see “[Observer nodes](tutorial-observer-nodes.md)”).

 ### Step 13.
 Explore other new features that may be useful